Jagbox3/2048/README.md

 # 2048

-An recreation of the game popularized by Gabriele Cirulli.
+A recreation of the game popularized by Gabriele Cirulli.